wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 Show your customers an exclusive upsell and cross-sell offer deals at an unbelievable price at the very moment that they are checking out.

-Relevant bump offers can be set for specific targets with [**WooCommerce Order Bump**](https://wpswings.com/product/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=order-bump-org-page&utm_medium=referral&utm_campaign=order-bump-pro) which ensures customer satisfaction and thus results in improved sales.
+Relevant bump offers can be set for specific targets with WooCommerce Order Bump which ensures customer satisfaction and thus results in improved sales.

  [**Upsell Order Bump Demo**](https://demo.wpswings.com/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=order-bump-org-page&utm_medium=referral&utm_campaign=frontend-demo) | [**Documentation**](https://docs.wpswings.com/upsell-order-bump-offer-for-woocommerce/?utm_source=order-bump-org-page&utm_medium=referral&utm_campaign=order-bump-doc) | [**Contact Us**](https://wpswings.com/contact-us/?utm_source=order-bump-org-page&utm_medium=referral&utm_campaign=contact-us)

 [youtube https://youtu.be/BtMO0nH3EtE?si=1D9zBB_QyLL68_eB&w=560&h=315&rel=0]

+=== Why Choose Our Upsell Order Bump Plugin? ===

+Unlock exclusive upgrades and choose to boost your sales at checkout with our WooCommerce order bump plugin, the perfect solution for seamless upsells and cross-sells.

+Don’t miss our 🎃 Halloween Sale—grab the [**Order Bump for WooCommerce PRO**](https://wpswings.com/product/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=order-bump-org-page&utm_medium=referral&utm_campaign=order-bump-pro-halloween-24) today at 25% Off! 🎉👻

-=== Salient Features Of The Order Bump Upsell Plugin ===
+=== ⭐ Key Features Of The Order Bump Upsell Plugin ===

 **1) Bump Offers Across The Website**: The admins can now incorporate bump offers across the website as per their requirements, using this [wps_bump_offer_shortcode] shortcode.
 This increases the accessibility of the bump offers, further increasing the overall user experience.